MCDReforged/MCDReforged/docs/source/configuration.rst

 custom_info_reactors
 ^^^^^^^^^^^^^^^^^^^^

 A list of custom :doc:`/customize/reactor` classes to handle the info instance.
-The classed need to be subclasses of :class:`~mcdreforged.handler.abstract_server_handler.ServerHandler`
+The classes need to be subclasses of :class:`~mcdreforged.info_reactor.abstract_info_reactor.AbstractInfoReactor`

 All custom info reactors will be registered to the reactor list to process information from the server